andrewbonney/sflow-packet-inspector/README.md

 * Sending to an incorrect MAC address for a given multicast IP
 * Sending to or from an all 0x00 or all 0xff MAC address
+* Error and discard counts increasing on switch ports

 ## TODO